IBM/WxCloud/README.md

 1. Copy the accounts.cnf to <Instalation>/IntegrationServer/config/integrationLive/
 2. Copy the connections.cnf to <Instalation>/IntegrationServer/config/integrationLive/
 3. Copy the application.properties
-4. Install WxCloud using wpm (using above command)
+4. Install WxCloudAutomate using wpm (using above command)

 ## Input